 Other adverse reactions that have been reported with methotrexate are listed below by organ system.
 In the oncology setting, concomitant treatment and the underlying disease make specific attribution of a reaction to methotrexate difficult.

 Infection: There have been case reports of sometimes fatal opportunistic infections in patients receiving methotrexate therapy for neoplastic and non-neoplastic diseases.
-Pneumocystis carinii pneumonia was the most common infection.
-Other reported infections included sepsis, nocardiosis; histoplasmosis, cryptococcosis, Herpes zoster, H. simplex hepatitis, and disseminated H. simplex.
+Pneumocystis carinii pneumonia was the most common opportunistic infection.
+There have also been reports of infections, pneumonia, sepsis, nocardiosis, histoplasmosis, cryptococcosis, herpes zoster, H. simplex hepatitis, and disseminated H. simplex.

 Other rarer reactions related to or attributed to the use of methotrexate such as nodulosis, vasculitis, arthralgia/myalgia, loss of libido/impotence, diabetes, osteoporosis, sudden death, reversible lymphomas, tumor lysis syndrome, soft tissue necrosis and osteonecrosis.
 Anaphylactoid reactions have been reported.